 E. J. signed off.
 “What a day,” he wrote.

 Robert Sullivan’s books include My American Revolution (FSG), Cross Country, and Rats (both Bloomsbury).
-He teaches at the Bread Loaf School of English and is a contributing editor at A Public Space.
+He is a contributing editor at A Public Space.